AndrewGuenther/fck-nat/README.md

 #### Installing fck-nat on an existing AMI

-If you have an existing AMI and you want to install fck-nat on it, you can get the `.deb` or `.rpm` build of fck-nat from the [Releases](https://github.com/AndrewGuenther/fck-nat/releases) page
+If you have an existing AMI and you want to install fck-nat on it, you can get the `.rpm` build of fck-nat from the [Releases](https://github.com/AndrewGuenther/fck-nat/releases) page

 ### Using your fck-nat AMI